 "Feel much more comfortable with the structure and feel of body tissues i.e. tactile gnosis"

 "Great way to learn anatomy, feel like I will always keep the knowledge gained here"

-Senior surgeons (of various specialties), anaesthetists and gynaecologists attend dissecting sessions as Supervisors, especially when their area of expertise is being dissected.
+Senior surgeons (of various specialties), attend dissecting sessions as Supervisors, especially when their area of expertise is being dissected.
 Members of the Discipline of Anatomy and Histology also act as supervisors.

 Attendance in the course by a Demonstrator should consolidate their topographical anatomical knowledge and enhance the anatomy component of their surgical training.

 All Demonstrators and Supervisors take part in this course in a "pro bono" capacity.